eslint/eslint/docs/user-guide/migrating-to-7.0.0.md

 ## <a name="drop-node-8"></a> Node.js 8 is no longer supported

-Node.js 8 has been at EOL since December 2019.
-Therefore, we have decided to drop support for it in ESLint 7.
-We now support the following versions of Node.js:
+Node.js 8 reached EOL in December 2019, and we are officially dropping support for it in this release.
+ESLint now supports the following versions of Node.js:

 - Node.js 10 (`10.12.0` and above)
 - Anything above Node.js 12